franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 ## Add a Theme
 On [Hugo's theme website](https://themes.gohugo.io) you'll find a lot of cool themes for free.
 You can choose the one you like, but for this example we're gonna use [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/).
 Under the PaperMod link you'll find a download button which takes you to [this GitHub page](https://github.com/adityatelange/hugo-PaperMod).
 Here you'll find instructions on [how to install it and how to configure it](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation).

 This is pretty much how themes work with Hugo.
-You select one you like and they have their own configuration.
-Now, "configuration" sounds like something complicated is about to happen, but these are just going to be key-value pairs in your _hugo.yml_ file like:
+You select the one you like and they have their own configuration.
+Now, "configuration" sounds like something complicated is about to happen, but these are just going to be key-value pairs in your _hugo.yaml_ file like:
 ```
 params:
   description: This is the description of the website.